What is an Afro-descendant nose?

 What is the recovery like after rhinoplasty in Afro-descendant noses?

-The recovery is quick and practically painless.
+Recovery after rhinoplasty in Afro-descendant noses is usually manageable with prescribed medication, nasal care and structured post-operative guidance.
 I advise my patients to sleep on their backs for a month, avoid physical exertion, and refrain from wearing glasses for two months.
-Most patients return to normal activities in about two weeks.
+Many patients return to routine non-strenuous activities in about two weeks, depending on healing and the work they do.

 Is it possible to narrow the nostrils during rhinoplasty?